GNB-UAM/Garrido-Pena_Modulation-neural-dynamics-by-CW-NIR-stimulation/README.md

 If you use any of this code or material, please cite:

-Garrido-Peña, Alicia, Sánchez-Martín, Pablo, Reyes-Sanchez, Manuel, Levi, Rafael, Rodriguez, Francisco B., Castilla, Javier, Tornero, Jesús, Varona, Pablo.
-Modulation of neuronal dynamics by sustained and activity-dependent continuous-wave near-infrared laser stimulation.
-2024.
-Submitted.
+Alicia Garrido-Peña, Pablo Sanchez-Martin, Manuel Reyes-Sanchez, Rafael Levi, Francisco B. Rodriguez, Javier Castilla, Jesus Tornero, Pablo Varona, Modulation of neuronal dynamics by sustained and activity-dependent continuous-wave near-infrared laser stimulation, Neurophoton.
+11(2), 024308 (2024), doi: 10.1117/1.NPh.11.2.024308.

 Please check the repositories related to this work.